cmeiklejohn/cmeiklejohn.github.io/_posts/2013-06-03-erlang-pg2-failure-semantics.markdown

 (riak_pg2@127.0.0.1)3>
 {% endhighlight %}

-`pg2` also, maybe counterintiutively, allows processes to join the group multiple times, which is something to be aware of when leveraging `pg2` as a publish/subscribe mechanism.
+`pg2` also, maybe counterintuitively, allows processes to join the group multiple times, which is something to be aware of when leveraging `pg2` as a publish/subscribe mechanism.